 THANK YOU PATRONS OF THE PODCAST!

-Music - only editions
+Music - only versions perfect for background listening

-Free MP3 downloads
+Free MP3 downloads to build your collection

-Exclusive stories and artist interviews
+Behind - the - scenes stories and exclusive artist interviews

-A vote in the Celtic Top 20
+Your voice in selecting the Celtic Top 20

 HERE IS YOUR THREE STEP PLAN TO SUPPORT THE PODCAST